 - MII/GMII/RGMII interfaces for attaching to an external Physical Layer device (PHY).

-- Automatic MAC addresses learning and aging (up to 2048 entries).
+- Dynamic MAC Table with automatic MAC addresses learning and aging (up to 2048 entries).

 - Ethertype Based Switching.